 Choosing your degree and courses

-Everyone is different—some people study a degree to help them get a particular job, while others want to keep their options open and study something they are fascinated with.
-There’s no right way to approach this decision, be sure to choose subjects and courses that you’re really interested in and excited to spend time on—you’ll always do better at what you enjoy.
+Everyone is different—some people study a degree to help them get into a particular career, while others want to keep their options open and study something they are fascinated with.
+There’s no right way to approach this decision.
+Be sure to choose subjects and courses you’re interested in and excited to spend time on—you’ll always do better at what you enjoy.

-Once you’ve selected your degree(s) and the subjects you want to study, you need to plan your first year.
-Watch the video below to find out more about how this works.
+Once you’ve selected your degree(s) and the subjects you want to study, you can plan your first year.

-The year is divided into three trimesters—the first from March to July, the second from July to October and the third from November to February.
-They are often referred to as 1/3, 2/3 and 3/3.
-A course usually takes one trimester to complete.
+The year is divided into three trimesters—the first from February to June, the second from July to November, and the third from November to February.
+They are often referred to as 1/3, 2/3, and 3/3.

 Choose only 100-level courses

-Unless you have special permission, choose 100-level courses, these are at first-year level.
+Unless you have special permission, choose 100-level courses.
+These courses are at first-year level.

 Don’t take on too much

-For every hour you spend in class, you should spend around two hours working on your own.
-The average full-time workload is 120 points a year, although StudyLink considers 96 points the full-time requirement for allowances and loan living costs.
+For every hour you spend in class, you should spend around two hours doing your own study.
+The average full-time workload is 120 points a year.
+However, StudyLink considers 96 points the minimum full-time requirement for allowances and Student Loan living costs.

 Think carefully about your workload.
 The transition from school to university can be tough, and some students may benefit from taking fewer points in their first year—particularly in their first trimester.